A small, unique bedroom, showcasing interior design for small-space living.

 Tips For Turning Extra Space Into Bedrooms

-If you’re looking to convert extra space in your home into a spare bedroom, make sure that it meets all the above requirements as well as any local regulations in your area.
-Remember that room restrictions don’t always mean that a room has to be built with the intention of becoming a bedroom for it to qualify as one – sometimes, you can get creative.
+If you’re looking to convert extra space in your home into a spare bedroom, make sure that it meets all the above requirements as well as any local regulations.
+Remember room restrictions don’t always mean a room has to be built with the intention of becoming a bedroom for it to qualify as one – sometimes, you can get creative.

-An attic can make a perfectly acceptable bedroom as long as it meets ceiling height requirements and has an acceptable window.
-A former living room or den is also often a good candidate for a bedroom, since it likely has methods of egress and other requirements already.
+An attic can make a perfectly good bedroom as long as it meets ceiling height requirements and has an acceptable window.
+A former living room or den is also often a good candidate for a bedroom, since it likely has methods of egress and meets other requirements already.

-If you’re struggling with how to divide up space for a new bedroom, remember that you can utilize room dividers or other large sheet-like objects like pegboard, too.
-As long as the room as a whole connects to a hallway and has appropriate methods of egress, it shouldn’t matter much how you decide to divide or alter the layout within.
+If you’re struggling to divide up space for a new bedroom, remember that you can utilize room dividers or other large sheet-like objects like pegboard, too.
+As long as the room as a whole connects to a hallway and has appropriate methods of egress, it shouldn’t matter much how you decide to alter the layout.

 The Bottom Line